chihhsiangsu/session-notebook/shell-and-git/shell-and-git.md

 Step 1
 Create a branch with the command: git switch -c "branch name" Move to the branch by git switch
+Step 2
+Make changes on the files in the new branch
+And commit on every step you make